-EMERGENCY MEDICAL TECHNICIAN - I CERTIFICATE
+EMERGENCY MEDICAL TECHNICIAN-I/EMT -BASIC CERTIFICATE

 The objective of this certificate is to train students to perform basic life support in the pre-hospital setting.
-Successful completion of the certificate program identifies the student has met the educational requirements as an Emergency Medical Technician.
-This is a state certificate program.
+Successful completion of the certificate identifies the student has met the educational requirements as an Emergency Medical Technician-Basic.
+The certificate prepares students to take the National Registry examinations necessary for state certification.

-Admission: Open to all students who meet the age and
+Admission: Open to all students who meet the age and physical requirements.

-physical requirements.
-Registration is limited